-2. Press and hold the Custom button.
-The current Custom sound button starts to blink.
-3. Press the Strings button, while keep holding the Custom button.

-4. Release the Custom button.
-The current Custom sound button stops blinking.

-5. Play the keyboard.
-Notice that Strings is the left sound and Brass Section is the
+- 1. Press the Brass Section button - 2.
+Press and hold the Custom button.
+The current Custom sound button starts to blink. - 3.
+Press the Strings button, while continuing to hold the Custom button. - 4.
+Release the Custom button.
+The current Custom sound button stops blinking. - 5.
+Play the keyboard.
+Notice that Strings is the left sound and Brass Section is the right sound.